 The inadequacy of research is not limited to South Africa but an international phenomenon.
-Regarding livestock theft there are very few scientific publications in southern Africa although livestock theft has been addressed extensively in popular journals only scientific studies have been conducted on the topic.
-These publications focussed on focusing on livestock theft in Kwazulu Natal in 2003, another using Lesotho as focal point in 2006 and one in 2013 focusing on The Extent of Livestock Theft in South Africa and another in 2015 focusing on The role of social media in combatting livestock theft.
+Regarding livestock theft, there are very few scientific publications in southern Africa although livestock theft has been addressed extensively in popular journals only scientific studies have been conducted on the topic.
+These publications focus on livestock theft in Kwazulu Natal in 2003, another using Lesotho as a focal point in 2006 and one in 2013 focusing on The Extent of Livestock Theft in South Africa and another in 2015 focusing on The role of social media in combating livestock theft.

 Livestock theft is an ancient criminal offence and a persistent problem for the red meat producer, notwithstanding in South Africa very few research has been done on the topic.
 The Red Meat Research Development Trust (RMRDT) recognises this neglect and decided to include the topic as a research focus area.
 The RMRDT research focus areas regarding livestock is in accordance with the definition of stock in the Stock Theft Act, (Act 57 of 1959) which defines livestock as “any horse, mule, ass, bull, cow, ox, heifer, calf, sheep, goat, pig, poultry, domesticated ostrich, domesticated game or the carcase or portion of the carcase of any such stock”.
 This will also include the poaching wildlife for research purposes.